School uniforms or clothing for schoolchildren from different countries. They are met according to form. School uniforms from around the world

 School uniforms in England are the most classic.

-The school uniform in Japan is the cutest.
+School uniforms in Japan are the cutest.

 School uniforms in Malaysia are the most conservative.

-School uniforms in Australia are the same.
+School uniforms in Australia are the most uniform.

 School uniforms in Bhutan are the most practical.